 - Mandatory (minimum 4 EC)

-All PhD candidates that started after 1 April 2015 are required to take a course on scientific integrity.
+All PhD candidates that started after 1 April 2015 are required to take a course on research integrity.

 The aims of the course are to: